BDC Hamburger Icon

 9. Make role-play training an ongoing event.

 Repetition is the key to mastering any skill.
 Therefore, role-playing with your sales team should not be a one-time endeavor.
-You may need to do it regularly, even once a week, for your reps to learn as much as they can and continually hone their skills.
+You may need to do it regularly, even once a week, for your reps to learn as much as they can and hone their skills continually.
 Role-playing is often the easiest way to teach salespeople communication skills and to analyze their daily performance and challenges.
 Fortunately, the only thing it’ll cost you is time.

 FYIDid you know

 Your sales team will likely need to practice role-playing multiple times before they're able to implement the valuable skills they've learned from acting out scenarios with their peers.
 Not everyone will feel comfortable during the first session, which makes embracing the lessons more of a challenge.
-Over time, however, participants should feel more comfortable.
+Over time, however, participants should feel more at ease.

 The benefits of role-playing in sales training